 Our cabbage are growing nicely, as are our kohlrabi and broccoli.
 Cauliflower is a finicky veggie and isn’t doing much but producing beautiful, dark, green leaves (too much nitrogen?), but we’re not too worried about it.
 We’ll get another shot to do cauliflower again in the Fall.

-Most of our Spring crops are producing so well, that I think our first charity donation of the season will be happening sooner rather than later.
+Most of our Spring crops are producing so well that I think our first charity donation of the season will be happening sooner rather than later.
 Yay!
-I’m so excited to start dropping of food to our county’s food bank.
+I’m so excited to start dropping off food at our county’s food bank.
 They are always so appreciative.

 We also didn’t think the paper thing through so well, because while it is easy to plant in when you have seedlings, it doesn’t work so well with direct sow crops like corn, cucumbers, and squash.
 We have whole rows that don’t have the paper mulch down because it would be silly to cut 400 holes in it to plant each corn seed, you know?
 Our hope is that we can keep on top of the weeds in these rows until the plants are big enough to be mulched in other ways (wet newspaper and straw, probably).